EquipeDSNG1/projectDSNG1/README.md

 ## Some Observations about this game

-* This is game is an academic project.
+* This game has the only an academic purpose.
 * If you are interested you may like to take a look at our [notes](https://drive.google.com/drive/folders/1OKlKHqNDq7d5Li7_rooaGlfkqT3ILrMV?usp=sharing).

 ## Installers